kuro-kuris/ec/README.md

 To run the server run $ python manage.py runserver to play around with the database you can run an interactive python session witht the database with $ python manage.py shell

-## Step-by-step guide to run the project:
+## Step-by-step guide to run the project locally:

 Initialise a virtualenvironment using the virtualenv command.
 ```bash